nereolopez/blog/_posts/2018-02-22-csharp-encapsulation.md

 ```

 In this way, if someone tries to access the balance would get an error as it is now hidden from the outside.
 But now that we guarantee that no one can change it from the outside, the implementation is not good enough, because, in fact, there are some external operations that can modify our balance, for example, when putting more money into our BankAccount.
 This means that we need a mechanism to modify the balance from outside, but not directly.
 In this case, we will use a method for that.

+*Note that this post belongs to the [C# Introduction Series]({{ site.baseurl }}{% post_url 2018-01-30-csharp-series-introduction %}) and that the code is hosted in this [Github repo](https://github.com/nereolopez/csharp-intro).
+The code relevant for this post is in the following files:*
+- Program.cs: entry point for the sample Console Application
+- Encapsulation.cs: where all the theory described here is shown.

 ```csharp
 class BankAccount{